marteenzh/rhs/modules/yamlform/docs/developers/test.md

   (/admin/structure/yamlform/manage/contact/settings)
 - Save draft for 'Contact' form.
   (/yamlform/contact)
-- Save draft for YAML form node referencing 'Contact' form.
+- Save draft for form node referencing 'Contact' form.
   (/node/{node})
-- Check that the correct draft is loaded for both YAML form instances.
+- Check that the correct draft is loaded for both form instances.
 - Check that previously saved submission is correctly linked to for both YAML form instances.